 I’m not sure it’s ever been easier to set up a business than it is right now.
-We’ve seen an explosion of web applications that are helping to revolutionise the way we work, helping us to share easier, be location independent and more productive.
+We’ve seen an explosion of business apps that are helping to revolutionise the way we work, helping us to share easier, be location independent and more productive.
 Even better, most of them have free packages ideal for cash-strapped start-ups looking to bootstrap their way to success.

 It’s fair to say we’ve been through our fair share of apps over the last 10 years and we’ve seen apps come and go but we often get asked what apps we use as a business so I thought I’d put together a list of our top 10 favourite apps right now at Invoco HQ.
 Cue Alan Freeman-style top 10 countdown music….